mlukaszek/loma-board/README.md

 - start simple: just solder a piece of wire to the middle hole of the antenna connector.

   Internet never fully agrees on what length works best, so do your own research.
-I'd recommend trying 8.63 cm for 868 Mhz, 8.19 cm for 915 MHz, 17.31 cm for 433 MHz.
+I'd recommend trying 8.63 cm for 868 MHz, 8.19 cm for 915 MHz, 17.31 cm for 433 MHz.
 These are approximately a quarter length of the wavelength.
 Wire diameter does not really matter.

-- step-up from above: but instead of DIY, solder a small helical antenna.
+- step-up from above: instead of DIY, solder a small helical antenna.
 They look like small springs.

 - go all-in: solder a SMA connector and use a proper antenna if you need better reception.